James Morisset: Military career

 In December 1818 he was appointed as commandant and magistrate at Newcastle.
 His public works were admired by Governor Macquarie.
 His attention to prisoners, and attempt to adapt punishments to individual convicts was also praised by Commissioner Bigge.
-He was regarded as a stern disciplinarian, one historian claiming "the cat-o'-nine-tails and the triangle … were in daily and almost hourly service".
-In 1823 he was appointed commandant at Bathurst where he restored order after clashes with aborigines had led to martial law being declared in the district.
-He returned to England on leave in February 1825 where, at the age of 43, he married Emily Louisa Vaux.
+He was regarded as a stern disciplinarian, with historian B.W.
+Champion reporting that "the cat-o'-nine-tails and the triangle … were in daily and almost hourly service".